We’re All In This Together | San Geronimo Valley COVID-19 Resources

 The San Geronimo Valley and Nicasio COVID-19 Emergency Fund provides one-time, $500 grants to individuals and families who are experiencing financial hardship directly related to the COVID-19 pandemic.
 These funds can be used to assist with rent payments, bills, grocery expenses, medical expenses, or other essential needs.
 These funds will only be awarded to San Geronimo Valley and Nicasio residents, however, the Bolinas Community Land Trust and West Marin Community Services have similar funds available for other areas of West Marin.

-As of May 15th, the second round of applications is now closed.
-Decisions will be made by May 22, 2020, and distributions will be made immediately.
-Stay tuned for the third round of applications coming in June.
+As of June 15th, the third round of applications is now closed.
+Decisions will be made by June 22, 2020, and distributions will be made immediately.

 We are partnering with the San Geronimo Valley Community Center and San Geronimo Valley Emergency Fund to distribute the COVID-19 Emergency Fund.
 We thank the Marin Community Foundation and the County of Marin for their generous and continued support of our mission and community.